painted/week9-test/README.md

 * Don't forget Enumerable (advanced array methods)
 * Read the specs and the comments - if you're still confused, just ask.
 * Don't panic :wink:

+###Future Possiblities

+* Turn this into an online test that one can see when you have the correct answers